zeek/zeek-docs/scripts/base/bif/plugins/Zeek_SMB.smb1_com_transaction2_secondary.bif.zeek.rst

    For more information, see MS-CIFS:2.2.4.47.1

-   :c: The connection.
+   :param c: The connection.

-   :hdr: The parsed header of the :abbr:`SMB (Server Message Block)`
+   :param hdr: The parsed header of the :abbr:`SMB (Server Message Block)`
         version 1 message.

-   :args: arguments of the message (SMB_Parameters.Words)
+   :param args: arguments of the message (SMB_Parameters.Words)

-   :parameters: content of the SMB_Data.Trans_Parameters field
+   :param parameters: content of the SMB_Data.Trans_Parameters field

-   :data: content of the SMB_Data.Trans_Data field
+   :param data: content of the SMB_Data.Trans_Data field